Willpower is not Enough – How to Succeed

 The problem is if you imagine something as impossible then it is impossible.

-In other words, if you cannot imagine yourself as being successful, then willpower will not make you successful.
+In other words, if you cannot imagine yourself as successful, willpower will not make you successful.

 Emile Coue also said, “when the imagination and the willpower are harmoniously pulling in the same direction, irresistible force is the result.”